Palmyra Explorer I | Hawaii – Palmyra – Hawaii

 – Personal expenses while in port

-All crew members will require a passport and visas from their home country that will allow them to travel to/ from Kiribati and the USA.
-Please ensure that you have any necessary visas for Kiribati before joining the vessel in Hawaii.
+All crew members will require a passport and visas from their home country that will allow them to travel to/ from the USA.
+If you are not a US, Canadian, or Bermudan citizen, you will need a B1/B2 visa in order to re-enter Hawaii by Sea – an ESTA will not work in Hawaii!
 Please ensure you have the appropriate paperwork completed before joining the vessel, or you will not be allowed to board.
-Please look into the specific type of visa you need for arriving at these destinations by sea: www.travel.state.gov/visa.
+Please look into the specific type of visa you need for arriving at these destinations by sea, or contact us directly to discuss.